ima18h/lists-datastructs-cpp/README.md

 ## Part 3b)
 Chose values a_1 = 0.008 and a_2 = 0.003.
 These parameters show that the two plots are parallel with O(1) and O(n), respectively, but still show that they can differ by some scalar.
-Did not finish it for the insrt method
+Did not finish it for the insrt method.
+We'd like to emphasize that from the plot we observe that get-method is linear for LinkedList and constant for ArrayList.

 ## part 4: